VenturianTome/VenturianTome/src/5.Characters/Queen_of_England.md

 ## | Other Trivia
 - The Queen of England did tractor races in the palace \[4:39 - *Hell's Resort*]
-  - There weren't a lot of royal beheadings, mostly just throwing people down a well
+- There weren't a lot of royal beheadings in the palace, mostly just throwing people down a well \[4:39 - *Hell's Resort*]

 ## | Mentioned Videos
 - [Bonnie Visits Walmart](https://youtu.be/CDd5-Sow97g)